Skip to Main Content

 Although living on campus is not required, on-campus housing fills up fast.
 Room selection and assignment happen on a first-come, first-served basis, so it is important to submit your contracts as early as possible.

-• #7 - Apply for the Hicks Honors College
+• #9 - Take a look at the Hicks Honors College

-The Hicks Honors College at the University of North Florida offers talented students a unique approach to higher education that emphasizes experiential and active learning in small classes.
-Visit unf.edu/hicks for information on how to apply!
+The Hicks Honors College at the University of North Florida offers high-achieving students a unique approach to higher education that emphasizes experiential and active learning in smaller classes.
+Visit unf.edu/hicks for more details, requirements and application information!

 • #1 - Clear your Registration Holds